Tell me, have you felt this way before? All the feelings of being stuck and you can’t get past it.

 (2) a pattern of dieting (or restricting foods) which started when a parent figure told them they were “too fat” or needed to “stop eating so much”, and

-(3) trauma either from childhood or had taken place within the past few years.
+(3) trauma either from childhood or an event had taken place within the past few years.

 As we dug deep into the origination of the problem, they weren’t food-related issues.
-What is really the problem plaguing you?
+So, what is really the problem plaguing you?
+The short answer:

 Sending lots of love your way.

 Last Updated on March 6, 2022 by Kristi Coughlin